CVMI-Lab/SimGCD/README.md

 bash scripts/run_${DATASET_NAME}.sh
 ```

-Then check the results starting with `Metrics with best model on test set:` in the logs.
+~~Then check the results starting with `Metrics with best model on test set:` in the logs.
-This means the model is picked according to its performance on the test set, and then evaluated on the unlabelled instances of the train set.
+This means the model is picked according to its performance on the test set, and then evaluated on the unlabelled instances of the train set.~~

+We found picking the model according to 'Old' class performance could lead to possible over-fitting, and since 'New' class labels on the held-out validation set should be assumed unavailable, we suggest not to perform model selection, and simply use the last-epoch model.

 ## Results
 Our results in three independent runs: